 If you support someone who is over 18 you may also be able to get a Carers Emergency Card

 Young Carers Revolution (YCR) provides empowerment and influence to young carers and young adult carers (5 to 25 years) in York.
-Its purpose is to proactively influence services provided for them by statutory and third sector organisations.
-Although administered by York Carers Centre the group has its own autonomy and sets its own agenda for projects and campaign themes.
+Its purpose is to proactively influence services provided by statutory and third sector organisations.
+Although administered by York Carers Centre the group is run by young carers, and young carers decide what projects to focus on.

 YCR is open to all young carers and young adult carers living in York.
 It is run by a team of volunteers and supported by York Carers Centre.